williamdlees/AmberUtils/docs/Preptools.md

 # Tools for Structure Preparation

-This is a collection of tools for preparing PBB files for MD simulation.
+This is a collection of tools for preparing PDB files for MD simulation.

 ## ConvertRes